What is a New York registered agent?

 Authorized business entities

 Understanding how registered agent requirements vary by state is crucial, especially for multi-state operations.
-For example, the specifics of the role of a Florida registered agent or a Texas registered agent differ from those in New York.
+For example, the specifics of the role of a Florida registered agent or Texas registered agent requirements differ from those in New York.

 Secretary of State (default option)